Harjot-15/Harjot-15/README.md

 He/Him

 ## ⚡ Fun Fact
-I passed 10th grade with the highest marks in my area schools and I enjoy writing poetry in my free time.
+I played as a captain in football team on inter state level and I enjoy writing poetry in my free time.
 Additionally, I find strength in my faith and identify as a 'Sikh Learner' with the name 'Sikh Beperwah' meaning 'Learner Fearless.'

 ## 📂 Current Projects and Goals
 - **CCentreX**: A System Utility Tool